My Tenant Is A Lazy, Worthless, Greasy Kebab

 Pubes left in the bath for me to scoop up with my tongue

 Apparently my tenant had a fetish for wiping his arse on everything besides from toilet paper!
 And like I said, the pictures don’t highlight how thick and prominent the grease/dirt around the property is.
-The kitchen is pretty unbearable; the units, front & back door, windows, tiles and floor is coated with thick grease.
+The kitchen is pretty unbearable; the units, front & back door, windows, tiles and floor are coated with thick grease.

 Don’t get me wrong, he never trashed the place or anything, and I know it could have been a lot worse.
 Most of this shit can be wiped clean with industrial strength kebab-grease killer.
 But still, it’s just fucking gross how someone can live like that.
 It was apparent he never cleaned the house once.
 What makes it worse is that the guy is a doctor.
 Urgh.
 You’d like to think hygiene would be on top of his seedy little agenda.